 And just like a dancer practices their choreography for performance for months before the show, I did the same – practiced, practiced and practiced some more so that I showed up with my very best mental game on the big day.
 And it WORKED.
 My birth was an intimate, satisfying, and dare I say ecstatic even though it didn’t follow some perfect plan.

 Once postpartum, I applied wisdom from Ayurveda (the “lifestyle” science of yoga) that filled the 6-week gap of postpartum self-care, and the result was a TOTALLY positive experience where I felt strong and completely nourished despite the sleep deprivation.

 And since then, Kendra and I both understand the deep need for mothers to have access to these unique birth preparation and postpartum practices, rituals and protocols that are time-tested ways of preparing and recovering from pregnancy and birth.

 We’ve been able to help over 300 mothers (many of whom had never done yoga before) apply these principles through the pregnancy-to-postpartum transition, and the results are absolutely beautiful.

-And avoid getting stuck in fear and compounding anxiety as your due date approaches, and avoid allowing other people too much room to take care of you the way THEY think you should be taken care of, which might night be the way YOU need to be taken care of.
+You can avoid getting stuck in fear and compounding anxiety as your due date approaches.
+You can avoid allowing other people too much room to take care of you the way THEY think you should be taken care of, which might not be the way YOU need to be taken care of.